Rodent Exclusion and Control

 Educational Inspections

-- Tamper-resistant Trapping Station and key
+- Tamper-resistant trapping station including snap trap and key

-- Rat Control Brochure
+- Rat control brochure

 To request a rat inspection contact the Vector Control Program.